 In the early 1900’s immaculately kept lawns and a bowling green were the key features of this area.
-When the castle and gardens were abandoned in 1937, the lawns where concreted over and used by the army for tank training purposes.
+When the castle and gardens were abandoned in 1937, the lawns were concreted over and used by the army for tank training purposes.
 Up until recently the lawns were the site of several large chicken sheds.
 Now transformed into lawns and paths the construction of these represents the biggest single change we have made in the gardens.
 There are four lawns flanked by enormous beds of perennial wildflowers native to the region, for the benefit of insect wildlife.

 The Yew avenue

 The Yew avenue is one of the oldest original features in the garden.
 Also known as the Yew grove it is believed to have been first planted in the early 17th Century.
 The oldest yew is thought to be around 350-400 years old.
 We have replanted some of the missing Yews in order to give a better sense of the original avenue layout.